 ISSF does not assess or certify fisheries.
 Certification is a Marine Stewardship Council function.
 But in addition to providing resources for fisheries seeking MSC certification, we publish research based on MSC criteria.

 Our signature “MSC reports” are:

-- ISSF 2019-02: An Evaluation of the Sustainability of Global Tuna Stocks Relative to Marine Stewardship Council Criteria, the current version of what’s known informally as ISSF’s “P1 and P3” report, was authored by P. A.H.
-Medley, J. Gascoigne, and J. Akroyd.
+- ISSF 2021-01: An Evaluation of the Sustainability of Global Tuna Stocks Relative to Marine Stewardship Council Criteria, the current version of what’s known informally as ISSF’s “P1 and P3” report, was authored by P. A.H.
+Medley, J. Gascoigne, and G. Scarcella.

 - This report, produced since 2013, applies MSC’s fishery management scoring system (Principles 1 and 3) to global tuna stock management, since the sustainability criteria are comparable.

-- 19 tropical and temperate tuna stocks worldwide are scored, and the Regional Fishery Management Organization (RFMO) management systems associated with these stocks also are evaluated.
+- 23 tropical and temperate tuna stocks worldwide, including bluefin tuna, are scored, and the Regional Fishery Management Organization (RFMO) management systems associated with these stocks also are evaluated.

 - Our first-ever “P2” report, ISSF 2018-16: A Pre-Assessment of the Sustainability of Global Tuna Fisheries Relative to Marine Stewardship Council Criteria: Principle 2, focuses on fisheries’ impacts on their marine ecosystem, examining 166 different stock and fishing-method combinations.
 Each combination is a Unit of Assessment (UoA).